emilio-berti/assembly/README.md

 pronounced in sparser networks, that is in food webs with lower connectance.

-To illustrate this, I generate 200 random networks based for five different connectance levels and calculate the average similarity of the network as well as its modularity metric:
+To illustrate this, I generate 200 random networks for five different connectance levels and calculate the average similarity of the network as well as its modularity metric:

 ``` r
 REPS <- 200